Skip to content

 Purpose: Unique device identifier (from TTN)

-Format: 8 bytes, MSB first (big-endian)
+Format: 8 bytes, LSB first (little-endian)

 Example: